UCLA-ECEM202A-2017F/project-deep-hyper-spectral-imager/Matrix.md

 ## Introduction

 * The first microphone arrays were used as early as the 1970s.
 It was called the “Acoustic Telescope” and opened up research in the area of Acoustic Sound Localization.
-Sound source Localisation has many applications such as  ground  military surveillance, reconnaissance and intrusion detection.
+Sound source localization has many applications such as  ground  military surveillance, reconnaissance and intrusion detection.

 * MEMS microphones have an omnidirectional pickup response, which means that they respond equally to sounds coming from any direction.
 However, multiple microphones can be configured in an array to form a directional response, or a beam pattern.